 Abstract¶

-The scientific author list has remained a linear, ordered sequence of names for over three centuries—despite radical changes in how research is conducted.
-This compression of multi-dimensional contributions into a one-dimensional ranking creates well-documented tensions: authorship disputes, gift authorship, invisibility of infrastructure contributors, and incentive structures that actively hinder collaborative team science.
+The scientific author list has remained a linear, ordered sequence of names for over three centuries, despite radical changes in how research is conducted.
+This compression of multi-dimensional contributions into a one-dimensional ranking creates well-documented tensions: authorship disputes, invisibility of infrastructure contributors, and incentive structures that actively hinder collaborative team science.
 We present a multi-dimensional authorship framework that allows readers, institutions, and metrics systems to explore contributions along multiple axes simultaneously.
 Building on the CRediT (Contributor Roles Taxonomy) standard, our framework extends attribution with section-level contributions, project timelines, and rich author profiles.
-Critically, we reject the premise that any single author ordering is definitive—instead, the reader can dynamically re-sort by alphabetical order, CRediT roles, or project join date.
-This paper simultaneously describes the framework and serves as a live demonstration: the interactive authorship display and the contribution highlights embedded throughout this text illustrate how rethinking author display can bring transparency, reduce conflict, and properly credit the diverse contributions that make modern science possible.
+Critically, we reject the premise that any single author ordering is definitive.
+Instead, the reader can dynamically re-sort by alphabetical order, CRediT roles, number of roles, project join date, or institution.
+This paper simultaneously describes the framework and serves as a live demonstration: the interactive authorship display illustrates how rethinking author display can bring transparency, reduce conflict, and credit the diverse contributions that make modern science possible.

 Introduction¶

 This compression of multi-dimensional contributions into a one-dimensional sequence creates well-documented tensions.
 Early-career researchers depend on first-author publications for career advancement.
 Principal investigators expect last-author or corresponding-author designations to signal intellectual leadership.
-Middle authors—often including those who built critical infrastructure, contributed specialized techniques, or performed essential validation—receive minimal credit differentiation regardless of the significance of their contributions.
+Middle authors, often building critical infrastructure, contributing specialized techniques, or performing essential validation, receive minimal credit differentiation.

 The consequences are not merely symbolic.
 Authorship disputes are among the leading causes of research misconduct complaints Rennie et al. (1997).
-Gift authorship and ghost authorship persist because the byline carries too much weight while communicating too little information Wren et al. (2007).
 Junior researchers report delaying publications and avoiding collaborations to protect their authorship position Sauermann & Haeussler (2017).
 The incentive structures that flow from linear author lists actively hinder the collaborative, interdisciplinary team science that modern challenges demand Wuchty et al. (2007).

 We propose a fundamentally different approach.
 Rather than compressing contributions into a single ordered list, we present a multi-dimensional authorship framework that allows readers, institutions, and metrics systems to explore contributions along multiple axes simultaneously.
-The framework builds on the CRediT (Contributor Roles Taxonomy) standard while extending it with section-level contributions, project timelines, and rich author profiles.
-Critically, we reject the premise that any single ordering of authors is definitive—the reader can dynamically re-sort the author list by alphabetical order, number of CRediT roles, specific role contributions, or project join date.
+This framework builds on the CRediT (Contributor Roles Taxonomy) standard while extending it with section-level contributions, project timelines, and rich author profiles.
+Critically, we reject the premise that any single ordering of authors is definitive.
+Using our tool, the reader can dynamically re-sort the author list by alphabetical order, number of CRediT roles, specific role contributions, project join date, or institution.

 This paper serves simultaneously as a description of the framework and as a live demonstration.
-The interactive authorship display above, and the contribution highlights embedded throughout this text, illustrate how rethinking author display can bring transparency, reduce conflict, and properly credit the diverse contributions that make modern science possible.
+Built with MyST (Markedly Structured Text), the interactive authorship display above illustrates how rethinking author display can bring transparency, reduce conflict, and credit the diverse contributions that make modern science possible.

 The Contributor Roles Taxonomy (CRediT), developed by the Consortia Advancing Standards in Research Administration Information (CASRAI) and first published in 2015 Brand et al. (2015), defines fourteen distinct contributor roles: Conceptualization, Methodology, Software, Validation, Formal Analysis, Investigation, Resources, Data Curation, Writing—Original Draft, Writing—Review & Editing, Visualization, Supervision, Project Administration, and Funding Acquisition.
-Each contributor can be assigned a degree of contribution—lead, equal, or supporting—for each applicable role.
+For each role, contributors can be assigned a degree of contribution: lead, equal, or supporting.

 Current authorship display suffers from several interconnected limitations.
 First, the linear ordering implies a ranking that may not exist.
-In team science, contributions are often orthogonal: the person who built the data infrastructure, the person who designed the visualization, the person who wrote the theoretical framework, and the person who led the implementation each contribute indispensably but along entirely different dimensions.
+In team science, contributions are often orthogonal: the person who built the data infrastructure, the person who designed the experiments, the person who wrote the theoretical framework, and the person who led the experimental work each contribute indispensably but along entirely different dimensions.
 Compressing these into positions 1 through N forces a false hierarchy.

 The average number of authors per paper has grown steadily across virtually all scientific fields Wuchty et al. (2007).
 In biomedicine, papers with more than fifty authors are no longer unusual, and in fields like particle physics and climate science, author lists routinely exceed one thousand names.
 Even in traditionally small-team fields like psychology and economics, the median author count has roughly doubled in the past two decades.